December 19, 2016

 Of further interest is that, using the http://gbnames.publicprofiler.org site, one finds that the similar surnames Williamson, Williams, Wilson, Wills, and Willis originated in different geographic areas of Great Britain:

 Williamson: Scotland and northeastern England (assignment of the suffix -son, perhaps having a Scandinavian influence)

-Williams: Wales and western England (In Wales, surnames were typically created by adding a simple "s" after the name.)
+Williams: Wales and western England (In Wales, surnames were often created by adding a simple "s" after a father's given name.)